Robust Semiparametric Inference for Bayesian Additive Regression Trees: Proofs of Main Results

-The original setup in \cite{BLY2022} concerns the average treatment effect estimation.
+which concludes the proof. \end{proof} The original setup in \cite{BLY2022} concerns the average treatment effect estimation.
 Our missing data example can be viewed as applying the proposal of \cite{BLY2022} to the treated (or control) arm only.
 For concreteness, we adapt the proof of their Theorem 3.2 to show the feasible estimator $\widehat{b}_{\eta}$ approximates $b_{0,\eta}$ uniformly well in the missing data problem. \begin{proof}[Proof of Theorem \ref{thm:BvM:debias}] It is sufficient to show that

 where $b_{0,\eta}= \mathbb{P}_n[(\gamma_0-1)(m_0-m_{\eta}) ]$ and $\widehat{b}_\eta= \mathbb{P}_n[(\widehat \gamma-1)(\widehat m - m_{\eta})]$.
 We make use of the decomposition

 Consider the first summand on the right hand side of the previous equation.
 From Assumption \ref{Assump:Donsker} we infer